YuriGardinazzi/ProtocellSimulator/README.md

 # ProtocellSimulator

 Protocell simulator built with [BioDynaMo](http://biodynamo.web.cern.ch/).
 At the moment this is just a thesis project that aims to simulate protocells dynamics.

 # How to run it

-* Setup the BioDynaMo environment
+* Setup the BioDynaMo environment in your terminal
 * Run BioDynaMo with`biodynamo run`

 # Visualize with ParaView